Borealis Project

 Construction updates

-There are no construction updates at this time.
+There are no construction updates at this time, as construction for the Dearborn County Lateral Project is anticipated in 2027.

 Community engagement & project support